 Policies and Best Practices adapted from National Association for Colleges and Employers (NACE) Principles for Professional Conduct for Career Services & Employment Professionals.

-Career and Corporate Connections maintains the following policies in congruence with NACE Principles for Professional Conduct for Career Services & Employment Professionals.
+Career & Corporate Connections maintains the following policies in congruence with NACE Principles for Professional Conduct for Career Services & Employment Professionals.
 These guidelines mirror the guidelines put forth by Penn State Career Services.
 Please note that specific academic colleges or programs may have additional guidelines.
 Therefore, we highly recommend that you consult with the appropriate office.

 EQUAL EMPLOYMENT OPPORTUNITIES